Please review Olivette's winter operations procedures.

 Section 515.070 of the Municipal Code states: “It shall be the duty of the owner and occupant of the property on which a sidewalk is located, or which is adjacent to a sidewalk, to maintain such sidewalk clear and free of dirt, debris, snow, and ice.
 Snow and ice shall be removed within twenty-four (24) hours following a snowfall.”

-Failure to comply with the requirements set in this ordinance could result in a fine up to $100.
+Failure to comply with the requirements set in this ordinance could result in a fine of up to $100.

 Winter Operations: Mailbox Damage Policy

 In order to provide a fair and uniform resolution to incidents involving mailboxes damaged during the snow removal process, the City of Olivette adheres to the following policy concerning mailbox repair or replacement.
 The Public Works Department is responsible for snow removal from road surfaces.
 Snow being pushed by the plow can significantly impact the mailbox and cause damage.
 There is nothing that can be done to prevent snow from being pushed from the plow blade.
 Mailboxes must be securely fastened to a sturdy post in the ground to resist the impact of thrown snow.
-The mailbox, post, and arm should be at least 6 inches from the face of the curb or edge of pavement in order to prevent direct contact by the snow.
+The mailbox, post, and arm should be at least 6 inches from the face of the curb or edge of the pavement in order to prevent direct contact with the snow.

 Damaged mailboxes must be reported to the Public Works Department at 314-993-0252 no more than 48 hours after the snow event.
 The City will replace the mailbox and/or post only when the City snowplow is found to have made direct contact with the mailbox, not when the box is knocked over by snow or slush that is pushed by the plow.
 If it is determined that a mailbox was struck directly by a City snowplow, the City will replace the existing mailbox and post with a mailbox assembly that best matches the existing installation with a maximum material cost of $275.
-Custom mailboxes and posts will be not be replaced in-kind.
+Custom mailboxes and posts will not be replaced in-kind.